melvyndekort/get-cookies/README.md

-# Convert JWT
+# GET-COOKIES

-convert-jwt is a serverless authentication solution which converts a JWT token to AWS Cloudfront signed cookies
+get-cookies is a serverless authentication solution which converts a JWT token to AWS Cloudfront signed cookies

 ## Installation